auth0/idtoken-verifier/README.md

     + audience: the audience the token is issued for.
     + leeway: when there is a clock skew times between the signing and verifying servers.
 The leeway should not be biger than a minute.
     + jwksCache: the verifier will try to fetch the JWKS from the `/.well-known/jwks.json` endpoint each time it verifies a token.
 You can provide a cache to store the keys and avoid repeated requests.
 For the contract, check [this example](https://github.com/auth0/jwt-js-rsa-verification/blob/master/src/helpers/dummy-cache.js).
+- callback
+    + error: the validation error if any, null otherwise
+    + payload: the decoded jwt payload

 ### verifier.verify